troglobit/inadyn/README.md

-Sometimes the default `checkip-server` for a DDNS provider can be very slow to respond, to this end Inadyn now supports overriding this server with a custom one, like for custom DDNS provider.
+Sometimes the default `checkip-server` for a DDNS provider can be very slow to respond, to this end Inadyn now supports overriding this server with a custom one, like for custom DDNS provider, or even a custom command.
 See the man pages, or the below section, for more information.

 **NOTE:** In a multi-user server setup, make sure to chmod your `.conf` to 600 (read-write only by you/root) to protect against other users